-- A decision to deny a member request to dispute a financial liability, including costsharing, copayments, and other enrollee financial liabilities.
-This includes denial for payment of a service, in whole or in part; and - When a member is unable to access health care services in a timely manner.
+- A decision to deny a member request to dispute a financial liability, including cost-sharing, copayments, and other enrollee financial liabilities.
+This includes denial for payment of a service, in whole or in part (except when payment for a service is solely because the claim includes defects or lacks required documentation necessary for timely payment of the claim); and - When a member is unable to access health care services in a timely manner.